BMO eliminates debit transaction fees for transit rides in Canada

-On February 15th, BMO announced that it would no longer charge customers debit transaction fees at any transit authority terminals across Canada, for both commercial and retail customers, as reported by iPhone in Canada.
+BMO has announced that it would no longer charge customers debit transaction fees at any transit authority terminals across Canada, for both commercial and retail customers..

 BMO has now eliminated transaction count limits on any transit authority terminals throughout the country.
 It’s worth noting that if customers exceed their free transaction limits (set by the bank), fees would still apply, but not for transit payments.